Highways England has launched a further consultation on the A27 Arundel Bypass scheme. The deadline for responses is Thursday 24 October 2019

 - involve dual carriageways rather than an option for a wide single carriageway that could minimise impacts on precious ancient woodland

 A budget of between £100 and £250 million has been allocated to the scheme, but only two of the six options fall within this budget.
 Even £250 million is too much public money to spend severing and destroying habitats during a climate and ecological emergency.
-The money should be invested in sustainable transport and a cheaper, less damaging road avoiding the current bottlenecks.

 What happened previously?